 |Does the Twitter Authority have an impact on the weight of the links that are shared?||Yes.
 The weight depends on the authority of the person.
 The Author Authority is used in limited situations and it is independent of PageRank.||The Author Authority affects the link weight.|

 |Does the Facebook Authority have an impact on the weight of the links that are shared?||Similarly to Twitter.
 The weight of each link depends on the authority of the profile.||They don’t use Facebook authority.
-Instead in order to find if something is really popular they compare Twitter & Facebook shares.|
+Instead, to find if something is popular, they compare Twitter & Facebook shares.|

-It’s clear search engines are looking at social signals and these WILL only increase in value.
+It’s clear that search engines are looking at social signals and these WILL only increase in value.

 We’ve been saying this for a long time, though.
 Eric Ward calls it right for me:

 the rankings effect can be directed at specific known circles, friends, connections, etc. The one size fits all search result is headed for the museum.
 Also, I believe the highest caliber most credible link sources will become that much more important as a trust signal for engines.

 Even at the moment – to compete in Google organic results, a top 2 or 3 is essential – and you need links from websites to do that.

-I actually agree with Eric on this too:
+I agree with Eric on this too: